Former Argentina star Diego Maradona hospitalised with stomach bleed | Goal.com

 "Diego Maradona has arranged to continue with the Dorados de Sinaloa and will stay as coach of the team for the whole season," Morla wrote on Twitter.

-Maradona is still considered one of the greatest players ever, and inspired Argentina to win the 1986 World Cup.
+Maradona is still considered one of the greatest players ever and inspired Argentina's victory at the 1986 World Cup.